-FORM I 10-Q x Quarterly report pursuant to Section 13 or 15 For the quarterly period • • r Transition report pursuant to So Act for the transition period f Commission File Number: 0-9376 INNOVATIVE FOO D HOLDINGS, INC. (Exact Name of Registrant as Specified in its Charter) Florida (State of or Other Jurisdiction of Incorporation or Organization) 20-1167761 (IRS Employer I.D.
-No.) 3845 Beck Bl Naples, Flo (Address of Principa orida 34114 (239) 59 (Registrant's Telephone Nur Indicate by check mark whether the registrant : (1) has filed all reports requireduring the preceding 12 months (or for such shorter period that the registran requirements for the past 90 days.
-YES ☑ NO r ' , Indicate by check mark whether the registrant has submitted electronically and be submitted and posted pursuant to Rule 405 of Regulation S-T during the pre submit and post such files).
-YES $\bf r$ NO $\bf r$ Indicate by check mark whether the registrant is a shell company (as defined in Regulation 12b-2 of the Exchange Act): YES r NO $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an ac definitions of "large accelerated filer", "accelerated filer" and "smaller reporting (Check One): Large Accelerated filer r Non-accelerated filer r (Do not check if a smaller reporting company) Accelerated filer r Smaller reporting company ☑ State the number of shares outstanding of each of the issuer's classes of Coroutstanding at May 11, 2010. nmon equity, as of the latest practicable date: 196,985,103 Common Shares
+FORM 10-Q

+x Quarterly report pursuant to Section 13 or 15(d) of the Securities and Exchange Act of 1934.
+For the quarterly period ended June 30, 2010 r Transition report pursuant to Section 13 or 15(d) of the Exchange Act for the transition period from \\\\\\ to \\\\\.

+Commission File Number: 0-9376

+INNOVATIVE FOOD HOLDINGS, INC.

+(Exact Name of Registrant as Specified in its Charter)

+Florida

+(State of or Other Jurisdiction of Incorporation or Organization)

+20-1167761 (IRS Employer I.D.
+No.)

+3845 Beck Blvd., Suite 805 Naples, Florida 34114 (Address of Principal Executive Offices)

+(Registrant's Telephone Number, Including Area Code)

+Indicate by check mark whether the registrant : (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES Z NO r

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+YES r NO r

+Indicate by check mark whether the registrant is a shell company (as defined in Regulation 12b-2 of the Exchange Act): YES r NO 🗹

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer", "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

+(Check One): Large Accelerated filer r Non-accelerated filer r (Do not check if a smaller reporting company)

+Accelerated filer r Smaller reporting company $\checkmark$

+State the number of shares outstanding of each of the issuer's classes of Common equity, as of the latest practicable date: 196,985,103 Common Shares outstanding at August 9, 2010.